kartik-dev/yelp_academic_dataset_review/README.md

 Bring up SMACK single node VM

-This might take time (Approx 10 to 15mins),since it downloads and installs hadoop, mesos, spark, cassandra, nifi, confluent-io platform and Zeppelin
+This might take some time (Approx 10 to 15mins),since it downloads and installs hadoop, mesos, spark, cassandra, nifi, confluent-io platform and Zeppelin

 ```
 vagrant up
 ```

-ssh to smack vm (use putty)
+Once ready, ssh to smack vm (use putty)

 ```
 ip: 192.168.0.50